Hamzablm/blog/_posts/2020-08-11-intelliJ-beyend-the-basics.md

 Java developers spend a tremendous amount of time in front of their IDEs.
 Unfortunately, I've noticed that developers don't take advantage of IDEA's powerful features.

 In this blog, I'll talk about some tricks that I use my day to day job.
-And show you some best practices that can boost your productivity 😉.
+And show you some best practices that can boost your productivity.

 # UI-Less mode